PlummersSoftwareLLC/Primes/BENCHMARK.md

 # Benchmarks

-This document describes how to build and run all benchmarks (solutions) for different operating systems.
+This document describes how to built and run all benchmarks (solutions) for different operating systems.

 ## Table of contents